Messi-Q/Smart-Contract-Dataset/README.md

         11.}
      ```

 As can be seen, when the conditional statement _else if_ satisfies _block.timestamp < startsAt_ (line8), the return value of the function _getState_ is _State.PreFunding_.
-Thus, we label the function _getState_ existing the timestamp dependency vulnerability, i.e., label = 1.
+Thus, we label the function _getState_ to have the timestamp dependency vulnerability, i.e., label = 1.

-Case 2：When the body of the conditional statement involves money operations (e.g.,_transfers_), we label the corresponding function existing the timestamp dependency vulnerability.
+Case 2：When the body of the conditional statement involves money operations (e.g.,_transfers_), we label the corresponding function to have the timestamp dependency vulnerability.

     ```
         1.contract FreezableToken {